atom/flight-manual.atom.io/content/hacking-atom/sections/creating-a-theme.md

 * Less is a superset of CSS, but it has some really handy features like variables.
 If you aren't familiar with its syntax, take a few minutes to [familiarize yourself](https://speakerdeck.com/danmatthews/less-css).
 * You may also want to review the concept of a `package.json` (as covered in [Atom `package.json`](/hacking-atom/sections/package-word-count/#packagejson)).
 This file is used to help distribute your theme to Atom users.
 * Your theme's `package.json` must contain a `theme` key with a value of `ui` or `syntax` for Atom to recognize and load it as a theme.
-* You can find existing themes to install or fork on [atom.io](https://atom.io/themes).
+* You can find existing themes to install or fork in [the atom.io themes registry](https://atom.io/themes).

 #### Creating a Syntax Theme

 Let's create your first theme.

-To get started, hit `cmd-shift-P`, and start typing "Generate Syntax Theme" to generate a new theme package.
+To get started, press <kbd class="platform-mac">Cmd+Shift+P</kbd><kbd class="platform-windows platform-linux">Ctrl+Shift+P</kbd> and start typing "Generate Syntax Theme" to generate a new theme package.
 Select "Generate Syntax Theme," and you'll be asked for the path where your theme will be created.
-Let's call ours _motif-syntax_.
+Let's call ours `motif-syntax`.

 {{#tip}}

-Syntax themes should end with _-syntax_ and UI themes should end with _-ui_.
+**Tip:** Syntax themes should end with _-syntax_ and UI themes should end with _-ui_.

 {{/tip}}

-Atom will pop open a new window, showing the motif-syntax theme, with a default set of folders and files created for us.
-If you open the settings view (`cmd-,`) and navigate to the "Themes" section on the left, you'll see the "Motif" theme listed in the _Syntax Theme_ drop-down.
+Atom will display a new window, showing the motif-syntax theme, with a default set of folders and files created for us.
+If you open the Settings View with <kbd class="platform-mac">Cmd+,</kbd><kbd class="platform-windows platform-linux">Ctrl+,</kbd> and click the "Themes" tab on the left, you'll see the "Motif" theme listed in the "Syntax Theme" drop-down.
 Select it from the menu to activate it, now when you open an editor you should see your new motif-syntax theme in action.

 Open up `styles/colors.less` to change the various color variables which have already been defined.
 For example, turn `@red` into `#f4c2c1`.